Perturbed Wess-Zumino-Witten models and N=(2,2) supersymmetric sigma models on Lie groups with complex structure: Conclusion

 \section{\bf Conclusion}

-We have proved that N=(2,2) supersymmetric sigma models on Lie groups when perturbed with complex structure can preserve N=(2,2) supersymmetry if their Lie algebras have invariant complex structure compatible with ad-invariant metric.
-Also, we have shown that the zero curvature representation and consistency of integrability condition for WZW models perturbed with this term are equivalent to the vanishing of the Nijenhuis tensor for the complex structure and existence of the compatible metric with this complex structure.\\
+We have proved that N=(2,2) supersymmetric sigma models on Lie groups when perturbed with complex structure can preserve the N=(2,2) supersymmetry if their Lie algebras have invariant complex structure compatible with ad-invariant metric, i.e., to be the Abelian Lie algebras.
+Also, we have shown that the zero curvature representation or consistency of integrability condition for bosonic WZW models perturbed with this term is equivalent to the vanishing of the Nijenhuis tensor for the Hermitian complex structure (not necessarily invariant).\\

-{\it{Acknowledgment}}: We would like to thank F. Darabi for careful reading of the manuscript and useful comments.
+{\it{Acknowledgment}}: We would like to thank F. Darabi and A. Eghbali for careful reading of the paper and their useful comments.
+This research was supported by a research fund No. 217/D/1639 from Azarbaijan Shahid Madani University.